Quantum Error Correction for Beginners

-Note, that the above state vector does not match up with those given in~\cite{LMPZ96}.
+Note, that the above state vector does not match up with those given in~\cite{LMPZ96}\footnote{The stabilizer formalism was introduced after the 5-qubit code.}.
 However, these vectors are equivalent up to local rotations on each qubit.
-Therefore, matching up the original state requires locally perturbing the stabilizer set to reflect these rotations.

-\subsection{Error Correction}
+\subsection{Error correction}

-Error correction using stabilizer codes is a straightforward extension of state preparation.
-Consider an arbitrary single qubit state that has been encoded,
+Error correction using stabilizer codes is an extension of the state preparation.
+Consider an arbitrary single qubit state that has been encoded as,

-Now assume that an error occurs on one (or multiple) qubits which is described via the operator $E$, where $E$ is a combination of $X$ and/or $Z$ errors over the $N$ physical qubits of the logical state.
+Now assume that an error occurs on one (or multiple) qubits which is described via the operator $E$, where $E$ is a combination of $X$ and/or $Z$ errors over the $N$ physical qubits of the logical state (and therefore an element of the $N$-qubit Pauli group, $\mathcal{P}_N$).
 By definition of stabilizer codes, $K^i\ket{\psi}_L = \ket{\psi}_L$, $i \in [1,..,N-k]$, for a code encoding $k$ logical qubits.
 Hence the erred state, $E\ket{\psi}_L$, satisfies,

-where $m$ is defined as, $m=0$, if $[E,K^i]=0$ and $m=1$, if $\{E,K^i\} = 0$.
-Therefore, if the error operator commutes with the stabilizer, the state remains a $+1$ eigenstate of $K^i$, if the error operator anti-commutes with the stabilizer then the logical state is flips to now be a $-1$ eigenstate of $K^i$.
+where $m$ is defined as $m=0$, if $[E,K^i]=0$ and $m=1$, if $\{E,K^i\} = 0$ ($E$ and $K$ are Pauli group operators and all Pauli group operators either commute or anti-commute).
+Therefore, if the error operator commutes with the stabilizer, the state remains a $+1$ eigenstate of $K^i$, if the error operator anti-commutes with the stabilizer then the logical state is flipped to a $-1$ eigenstate of $K^i$.

-Hence the general procedure for error correction is identical to state preparation.
-Each of the code stabilizers are sequentially measured.
-Since a error free state is already a $+1$ eigenstate of all the stabilizers, any error which anti-commutes with a stabilizer will flip the eigenstate and consequently the parity measurement will return a result of $\ket{1}$.